The holiday season can be either really enjoyable or really stressful. The choice lives in your mind.

 You’ll have one of the most enjoyable and healthy Thanksgivings you’ve had in years!

-Pete Walsh is a demanding, courageous and playful Master Certified Coach in Phoenix, Arizona.
-He is the founder of Peak Workout Business Coaching and the Family Business Performance Center and the author of the 40 Skills Assessment in his Leadership Development Playbook.
+Pete Walsh is a demanding, courageous and playful Master Coach in Phoenix, Arizona.
+He is the founder of the Family Business Performance Center and the author of the 40 Skills Assessment in his Family Business Playbook.